Summer Workshop on the Dynamic Brain: Application FAQs

 I am affiliated with a math, computer science, physics, bioengineering, or other program/department that is not directly neuroscience related.
 Am I eligible?

-Yes, if your research is related to the content of the course, you are encouraged to apply no matter what department you are affiliated with.
+You are encouraged to apply no matter what department you are affiliated with.

 I am not a US citizen or resident.
 Am I eligible?